 Mauritius

-Mauritius’s Retired Non-Citizen pathway in 2026 is aimed at older long-stay applicants who transfer stable pension-style income into the local banking system, carry compliant medical cover, and lease or own qualifying accommodation.
-Government communications position it as a dedicated retiree residence track (commonly with a minimum age test) rather than the Premium Visa’s remote-worker marketing lane—planning should assume income remittance rules, health insurance, and periodic renewal conditions that are tighter than a simple tourist extension.
+Mauritius’s Retired Non-Citizen permit targets older long-stay applicants who send steady pension-style income into a local bank, hold compliant medical insurance, and rent or own qualifying housing.
+It is a dedicated retiree track (usually with a minimum age), not the Premium Visa aimed at remote workers.
+Expect income transfer rules, insurance, and renewals stricter than a tourist extension.

 Retiree pathwayTransferred incomePassive income